 5. Soak parts in IPA

-Close the rinse bucket's lid and let the part(s) soak for 10 minutes.
+Close the rinse bucket's lid and let the part(s) soak for approximately half the total recommended time.

 6. Repeat with a second rinse

-Move the part(s) to the second rinse bucket, then repeat Steps 4 and 5 to agitate and soak the part(s) for 10 more minutes.
-The average model should soak in alcohol for 20 total minutes.
-For smaller parts, reduce the soak time accordingly.
+Move the part(s) to the second rinse bucket, then repeat Steps 4 and 5 to agitate and soak the part(s) for the remaining time.

 After each print, use a disposable cloth or towel to clean excess resin from the build platform and return it to the Form 2.
 Leaving a wet build platform on the Finish Kit makes it very hard to clean later.